 - Keep refrigerated for a few weeks or up to a month frozen.

-- Almond meal or flour: you can start directly with almond flour, the same volume, that is 7/8 of a cup (or scant 1 cup)
+- Almond flour: you can start directly with almond flour, the same volume, that is 7/8 of a cup (or scant 1 cup).

 - Mixture: I like it to be on the rustic or coarse side because I like the almond crunch.
 But you can process it more, especially the first part with the sugar, to achieve a smoother frangipane.

 - Flavorings: I add some pure almond extract, but it is not part of the original recipe.
 The same with vanilla extract, a few drops might work for you.
 I don't use it.
 You can also add some liquor like Amaretto.